flashg1/TeslaSolarCharger/README.md

 ==========

 -	Set your charging limit in app or car.
 -	Connect charger to car.
+Normal charging at constant current should begin immediately if schedule charging is disabled.
+Stop this normal charging by pressing "Stop Charging" button in Tesla app.
+This will allow the script to take over and manage the charging current.
 -	There are 2 options on how to charge the car (see below).
 -	The script will stop automatically 1% before the charging limit is reached.
 -	To abort charging, turn on "Tesla Model3 stop charging".
 Will take about a minute to terminate the charging script if using default values.